Sue and I woke up early to see the sunrise. Jupiter was still out and I had to take a photo of the moon.

 and even caught one in my sunrise photo.

-We left Simien Lodge at 8:30 and first took the park ranger back to the town.
+On our way out of the park at 8:30 this morning, Ayu drove the park ranger back to the town.
 We learned that not only did the park ranger have to accompany us into the park; he had to accompany us back out of the park.

 Today’s drive to Aksum (also spelled Axum) was absolutely spectacular.
 The first part of it was 40 km of gravel road, but the amazing part was the hairpin turns all the way as we descended.

-We had fabulous views all the way.
-These photos barely catch the beauty.
-It is very hard to photograph from a moving vehicle.
+These photos barely catch the beauty of the fabulous views.
+It is very hard to take photographs from a moving vehicle.

 I love this baby sheep.

-People and markets in villages along the road.
+We drove through villages and markets along the road.

 I like that rock formation in the background